AdobeDocs/campaign-standard.en/help/automating/using/workflow-weekly-offer.md

 # Worflow use case: Create an email delivery every Tuesday{#creating-email-every-tuesday}

-You can send an email every Tuesday to all the customers for Special Offers.[!UICONTROL ]
+You can send an email every Tuesday to all the customers for Special Offers.

 1. In **[!UICONTROL Marketing Activities]**, click **[!UICONTROL Create]** and select **[!UICONTROL Workflow]**.
 1. Select **[!UICONTROL New Workflow]** as workflow type and click **[!UICONTROL Next]**.